The best sales to shop today: AirPods Pro, Dyson, Greenworks, and more | CNN Underscored

 - When we tested the AirPods Max, we thought the overall quality made it worth the price tag, but today that price has gone down to $489 for select colors on Amazon.

-- The post-Prime Day deals continue with an Eero bundle featuring one router and two extenders now $195, down from $279.
+- The post-Prime Day deals continue with an Eero bundle featuring one router and two extenders, now $195, down from $279.

 - Macy’s is currently having its biggest furniture sale of the year, with up to 60% off pieces for your bedroom, living room and more.